fabionoris/visitmaker/README.md

 ## Requirements

-To use this program, you must have Python 3.7 or higher installed on your system.
-You also need to install the [requirements](/requirements.txt):
+To use this program, you must have Python 3.7 or higher installed on your system, and the [requirements](/requirements.txt):

 ```
 pip install -r requirements.txt